AndreasPK/bench_hc_libs/README.md

 ## Other important information

+Some of the packages use Symlinks, so if you use windows make sure you set up your system correctly.
+See here for details: https://www.joshkel.com/2018/01/18/symlinks-in-windows/

+In general things should work at the bleeding edge but I don't actively maintain this.
-In general the HEAD version of repos is run!
-If you want to benchmark against a snapshot over a longer period of time adjust the driver to clone a specific commit instead.
+If you want to benchmark against a snapshot over a longer period of time then I suggest to adjust the driver to clone a specific commit instead.

-We also instruct cabal to use different caches per `ghc-alias`.
+The drivers also instruct cabal to use different caches per `ghc-alias`.
 This is important since two compilers built with different settings might end up using the same cache otherwise.

-## Contributing
+## Other stuff.

 If you end up using this in some fashion let me know.
 Knowing people actually use it would go a long way towards me actively maintaining this.

-I also welcome contributions if they don't fundamentally change how the setup works.
+I also welcome contributions if they don't fundamentally change how the setup works, or maybe even if depending on the change.